-Tacoma beaches may not be the first things that come to mind when you think of Tacoma or things to do in a town situated along the Puget Sound—the water is cold, the shores are usually rocky, and the weather is rarely warm enough to bask in the sun.
+Beaches may not be the first things that come to mind when you think of Tacoma or things to do in a town situated along the Puget Sound—the water is cold, the shores are usually rocky, and the weather is rarely warm enough to bask in the sun.

 Owen Beach is also a great spot for paddlers.
 You can rent kayaks right on the beach during warmer weather, or take a short walk up the boardwalk to the Point Defiance Marina where you can rent small boats.
-Facilities include picnic tables, a snack bar, restrooms and picnic areas.
+Facilities include picnic tables, a snack bar and restrooms.
 To get here, you can follow signs from Five Mile Drive in the park or park at the marina and walk over on the boardwalk.

 Facilities along the beach include a few picnic tables, a shower and picnic tables.
 There are also two restaurants located nearby—Steamers and the Beach Tavern, which has a pretty good happy hour.
 In the adjacent park, you'll also find bathrooms, a playground and trails.

-The Waterfront is one of the best areas for most recreational pursuits in Tacoma—there is ample room to stroll, benches to sit and people watch, restaurants, and there are beaches here as well.
+The Waterfront is one of the best areas for recreational pursuits in Tacoma—there is ample room to stroll, benches to sit and people watch, restaurants, and there are beaches here as well.
 The beaches here do sometimes disappear when the tide is in, but you can still hang out by the water anyway.
 The Waterfront's beaches are both rocky and sandy, and often have logs and driftwood along them.
-They are fun for beach coming and can be found all along Ruston Way, but one of the largest is near the intersection with McCarver.
+They are fun for beachcombing and can be found all along Ruston Way, but one of the largest (and sandiest) is near the intersection with McCarver.

 Spanaway Lake Park has two small swimming areas along this pretty lake.
 It's calmer than American Lake as it is not quite as popular with boaters, and can be a quiet spot to take the kids.
 You can go in the water, but swimming areas are marked and don’t extend too far out into the lake, making them most ideal for families.
 The park also has playground equipment, picnic facilities and hiking trails.